Guide, Advice, and Reasons why You should Own Your Scuba Gear

 Scuba diving is an expensive activity whether you own or rent your gear.
 Adding the cost of purchasing the essential gear is probably not something you want to think of when you start with the sport.

-Owning your own gear does mean that you’re the only one wearing and using it.
+Owning your own dive gear does mean that you’re the only one wearing and using it.
 You clean the equipment to your standards and not to the level that somebody else deems as good enough.

-Don’t forget that a lot of scuba gear comes in contact with your skin.
-For some people, it’s simply a disturbing thought that they end up putting gear on that others have worn and where they don’t know how it got cleaned afterwards.
+Don’t forget that a lot of scuba diving gear comes in contact with your skin.
+For some people, it’s simply a disturbing thought that they end up putting gear on that others have worn and where they don’t know how it got cleaned afterward.
 If it is in any way a problem for you then make sure you get your own gear so you can dive comfortably.

 2. Best Fit Possible

-Some scuba gear needs to fit perfect to feel just right.
+Some scuba gear needs to fit perfectly to feel just right.
 Take your fins for example.
 If they don’t fit nearly perfect you will not enjoy your dive at all.
 You might end up with cramps, slide out of the fins, etc.

 A large problem you face is that sizing for scuba gear that you wear is kind of randomly assigned.
-A medium sized BCD of one brand is a completely different size than another one from a different manufacturer.
+A medium-sized BCD of one brand is a completely different size than another one from a different manufacturer.

 Another problem is that sometimes you don’t know that some gear doesn’t fit perfectly until you wear all of it.
 Or even worse, until you are actually in the water.
-There’s pretty much nothing more frustrating than having to call a dive because your gear simply doesn’t fit.
+There’s pretty much nothing more frustrating than having to call a dive because your rented gear simply doesn’t fit.

 3. Renting Requires Trust

 You’re renting gear that your safety and well-being rely on.
-And, as you go on a diving trip you’re renting it from a place that you’ve never been at before and that you’ve never seen.
+And, as you go on a diving trip you’re renting it from a place that you’ve never been to before and that you’ve never seen.

 You do not know what kind of rental shop it is.
 Do they keep their gear up-to-date and maintained to the highest standards?
 Do they replace their gear regularly or is it so old that even a swap shop wouldn’t give them money for it?

-If gear gets abused then it will eventually break and the last thing you want is that it breaks while you’re under water.
-You will often not be able to know or see that the gear is not in perfect condition.
+If gear gets abused then it will eventually break and the last thing you want is that it breaks while you’re underwater.
+You will often not be able to know or see that the gear is or is not in perfect condition.
 Yet, you will definitely find out when you get into the water.
 And by then your dive can end up being ruined before it even began.

-Many people that write such reviews experienced probably near perfect weather and conditions.
-The gear will not be pushed to its limits in that case and even if it is not well-maintained, the reviewer will most likely give it high ratings.
+Many people that write such reviews experienced probably near-perfect weather and conditions.
+The rental gear will not be pushed to its limits in that case and even if it is not well-maintained, the reviewer will most likely give it high ratings.
 Simply trusting those reviews might offer an unwelcome surprise for you when you get to the dive shop!

 5. Gear Familiarity

 Problems with equipment are responsible for a large percentage of fatal accidents during scuba diving as reported by the Divers Alert Network.
-A lot of these fatal equipment related accidents are not due to the gear failing but simply because the diver doesn’t know how to use it.
+A lot of these fatal equipment-related accidents are not due to the gear failing but simply because the diver doesn’t know how to use it.

-Just think about what’ll happen if you use for example an iPhone and your friend hands you his Android phone.
-Eventually you’ll figure it out but it will take you a while.
+Just think about what’ll happen if you use for example an iPhone and your friend hand you his Android phone.
+Eventually, you’ll figure it out but it will take you a while.
 It’s the same when you rent gear and you end up with yet another dive computer from the shop!

-If you’re renting then always try to get the same gear so you don’t have a learning curve trying to figure out the different parts.
+If you’re renting then always try to get the same diving gear so you don’t have a learning curve trying to figure out the different parts.
 Being familiar with your gear is especially important when you get into an emergency.
 You won’t have time to think of how to use the gear but have to just use it!

 6. Knowing the Purpose of Your Gear

-Besides being familiar with your gear it’s also important that you gain a good understanding of the purpose of a piece of equipment.
+Besides being familiar with your diving gear it’s also important that you gain a good understanding of the purpose of a piece of equipment.
 It’ll help you while you dive and especially in emergencies.